abourdon/powerapi-akka/README.md

 That's all!

-## Future works
+## <a id="future-works"></a>Future works

 We are working on new _energy modules_ (`Sensor` + `Formula`) development.
 If you are interested to participate, feel free to contact us via our [GitHub](https://github.com/abourdon/powerapi-akka "GitHub") webpage or mail us at powerapi-user-list@googlegroups.com!

-## License
+## <a id="license"></a>License

 Copyright (C) 2012 Inria, University Lille 1.

-PowerAPI is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+PowerAPI is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 PowerAPI is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
+See the GNU Affero General Public License for more details.

-You should have received a copy of the GNU General Public License along with PowerAPI.
+You should have received a copy of the GNU Affero General Public License along with PowerAPI.
 If not, see <http://www.gnu.org/licenses/>.